karimra/srl-grpc-tunnel/README.md

 SRL gRPC Tunnel is an [SR Linux](https://learn.srlinux.dev/) [NDK](https://learn.srlinux.dev/ndk/intro/) application that adds support for [Openconfig gRPC tunnel](https://github.com/openconfig/grpctunnel) to SR Linux.

-It acts as a gRPC tunnel client to allow access to locally configured targets (gNMI server, gNMI server, SSH server...)
+It acts as a gRPC tunnel client to allow access to locally configured targets (gNMI server, gNOI server, SSH server...)

-It connects to a gRPC tunnel server such as [gNMIc](https://gnmic.kmrd.dev/user_guide/tunnel_server/).
+It connects to a gRPC tunnel server such as [gNMIc](https://gnmic.openconfig.net/user_guide/tunnel_server/).

 ## Features

-* gRPC tunnel client handling gNMI, SSH and custom targets
+* gRPC tunnel client handles gNMI, SSH and custom targets

 * Both secure and insecure connections are supported